pgorod/pgorod.github.io/_pages/TemplatesDocumentation.md

 ### Ways of triggering these templates:

-1. Go to an edit view, or double-click in Detail view to trigger an inline edit, and type a template directly.
+1. Go to an **Edit view**, or double-click in Detail view to trigger an **Inline Edit**, and type a template directly.
 I suggest `{% raw %}{{ 2 + 2 }}{% endraw %}` as an initial test.
 It should get saved as "4". you might need to
 refresh the screen to see the change.
 Note that the field must start with that `{% raw %}{{{% endraw %}` in the very first position
 (this can be configured differently).

-2. From the Emails **Compose** window by typing a template directly in the `Subject` or `Body` fields.
+2. **From the Emails Compose** window by typing a template directly in the `Subject` or `Body` fields.
 Of course, more often you will want to pull in a predefined template from the Email Templates module.
 Note the **Preview** button at the bottom, it is really helpful to see the produced results and check everything looks ok before you send.

-3. From Email Campaigns.
+3. **From Email Campaigns**.
 Note the new "Check all" button at the bottom of the last step in the wizard, it will give you a complete Campaign Preview.

-4. From Workflows, with a new Action called "Send PowerReplacer Email".
+4. **From Workflows**, with a new Action called "Send PowerReplacer Email".
 Check the logs in case the email doesn't get sent.

-5. You can create PDFs from PowerReplacer templates from **Print as PDF** action in detail views, and as PDF attachments using the `topdf` filter inside Email templates.
+5. You can create PDFs from PowerReplacer templates from **Print as PDF** action in detail views, and as **PDF attachments** using the `topdf` filter inside Email templates.

 ## Some examples